xxLifeLover/Meta-Learning-with-Catfish/README.md

-# Meta-Learning-with-Task-Specific-Pruning
+# Meta-Learning-with-Catfish
-The implementation of the MTSP
+The implementation of the Catfish.

 Coming soon...